After submitting a release, there are a few reasons you may not see your release live.

-We generally approve all releases within 24-48 business hours, not including holidays or weekends, and then it can take up to 24 hours to batch and deliver.
-Once delivered it can take up to 10 days for the individual DSP to process the content, which is out of our control.
-For this reason we recommend you always submit 18 days ahead of the release date to avoid any issues.
+We generally review all releases within 1-5 business days, not including holidays or weekends.
+Once your release is approved, it can take up to 10 days for the individual partner to process your release.
+Unfortunately, we do not have a way to expedite the ingestion time on DSPs.
+For this reason, we recommend you always submit 4-6 weeks ahead of the release date to avoid any delays with your release being live.

-For streaming providers, you may have to have a membership to access their platform, if not, you may have difficulties in searching for the material.
+Some streaming providers may require the end-user to have a membership to access their platform.
+You may have difficulty searching for your content on these platforms.

-In the case of YouTube Content ID or Soundcloud ID, or even Sirius, these are for sure not able to be searched because they are mostly data driven.
-These partners rely on us sending music for them to scan their existing database of music and locate anyone using your song or to provide us with any reporting on if your material has in fact been played or streamed.
+Metadata or tech-focused partners rely on us sending music to scan their existing music database and locate anyone using your song or provide us with any reporting on whether your material has been played or streamed.
+In the case of YouTube Content ID, Soundcloud ID, Audible Magic, and more, your releases won't be available for searching.

 Server / unforeseen problems